c-blake/bu/doc/zipf.md

 ========================
 What we do here is first write a 800 MB file with the CDF of a Zipf distribution over 100e6 8B elements with alpha=1.5.
-Then we run to sample a single element to see a fixed start-up overhead (probably kernel page table manipulations that can be much faster on a HugeTLBfs, for example).
-Finally we time sampling 1e6 events according to that distribution to get (copy-pastable; Zsh REPORTTIME and TIMEFMT are helpful here...):
+Then we run to sample a single element to see a fixed start-up overhead.[^3]  Finally we time sampling 1e6 events according to that distribution to get (copy-pastable; Zsh REPORTTIME and TIMEFMT are helpful here...):
 ```
 $ zipf -w /dev/shm/z1e8.Nd -n0 -g 1..100_000_000; \
   zipf -r /dev/shm/z1e8.Nd -n1 -g 1..100_000_000; \